LLNL/sundials/doc/shared/sundials/Install.rst

 Next we load the modules and set the environment variables needed to build SUNDIALS.
 This configuration enables both MPI and HIP support for distributed and GPU parallelism.
+It uses the HIP compiler for C and C++ and the Cray Fortran compiler.
+Other configurations are possible.

 ```bash
 # required dependencies